unixpickle/cubezapp/README.md

 # TODO

- * Add elements to the times list in bulk using jquery append().
  * Implement multiple selection in times list
  * Implement stats on selected region of solves
  * Compute stats in background WebWorker